HypeCheck

 Absorption & Bioavailability

 Unknown — no pharmacokinetic studies were provided.
-Active compounds like inulin and polyphenols are present, but absorption data in humans is not established from the provided papers.
+Active compounds like inulin and polyphenols are present, but absorption rates in humans are not established from the provided data.

 Red Flags to Watch For

-• Often combined with exercise in studies, making it hard to isolate burdock's specific effects
+• Studies often combine burdock with exercise, making it hard to isolate burdock's effects alone

-• Marketed with dramatic claims like 'blood purifier' and 'detoxifier' that are not supported by clinical evidence
+• Marketed as a 'blood purifier' and 'detox' agent — these claims are not supported by the provided clinical evidence

 Products Containing Burdock Root